credativ/plutono/docs/sources/administration/configuration.md

 ;http_port = 3000
 ```

-A common problem is forgetting to uncomment a line in the `custom.ini` (or `grafana.ini`) file which causes the configuration option to be ignored.
+A common problem is forgetting to uncomment a line in the `custom.ini` (or `plutono.ini`) file which causes the configuration option to be ignored.

 ## Configure with environment variables